 On the left side where the vibration pump is, you will be able to adjust the OPV.
 Using a flathead screwdriver, turn clockwise to increase pressure, counter clockwise to decrease pressure.

-More detailed pics of inside
+More detailed pics of the inside